Shaping stories for the digital society

 An overview of the scholarship programs of external foundations can be found at:

 Financing and Funding Opportunities

 Working besides studies

 Students must decide for themselves whether it is possible for them to pursue a job while studying.
 Our study programs are full-time degree programs.
-In the following you will find information on the specific scope of the study program:

-Financial Assistance for further educational programs
+Financial Assistance for professional training programs

 Bildungsprämie (The Grant Voucher of the Continuing Education Grant)